ianadamskely/BookListApp/README.md

 # BookListApp
-A full app in JavaScript without and library or JS framework, using classes, local storage and more.
+A full Book List App in JavaScript without and library or JS framework, just using classes, local storage and more.